Moving From New York to Florida: Movers, Costs, and Benefits

 We recommend booking your movers between 2 and 3 months in advance.
 This may seem like a lot of time, but time flies when you’re preparing for moving day.
 Think of it this way:

-You’ll have somewhere between 8 and 12 weekends to spend on your packing up, dealing with utilities, and telling everyone where you’ll be going.
+You’ll have somewhere between 8 and 12 weekends to spend on packing up, dealing with utilities, and telling everyone where you’ll be going.
 That’s a pretty short amount of time.

 Every New York to Florida mover has their no-go list, so they can fill you in on the specifics.
 A good rule of thumb is “nothing that can damage the truck”.